-- [1] Garry Garside is a director and shareholder of both Watersun Property Pty Ltd & Servco Pty Ltd - (2) Philip Warren is a director of Grange Consulting Group
+- [1] Garry Garside is a director and shareholder of both Watersun Property Pty Ltd & Servco Pty Ltd. - [2] Directors fees will be repaid via the issue of performance rights in lieu of fees.
+The issue of performance rights were approved by shareholders on 14 August 2020.